-The Faculty & Staff Ombuds Office shall not participate in any internal NC State formal process.
-The Faculty & Staff Ombuds is not a designated responsible employee as contemplated under Title IX.
-Further, the Faculty & Staff Ombuds Office is not a campus security authority as outlined in the Clery Act and the VAWA.
+The Faculty & Staff Ombuds Office does not participate in any internal NC State formal process.
+The Faculty & Staff Ombuds is not a designated responsible employee as contemplated under Title IX and is not a campus security authority as outlined in the Clery Act and the VAWA.

 The Faculty & Staff Ombuds Office is independent in structure, function and appearance to the highest degree possible.
 It operates independent of ordinary line and staff structures and exercises sole discretion over whether and how to act regarding individual matters or systemic concerns.

-The Faculty & Staff Ombuds Office is impartial in all activities, and does not take sides in any conflict, dispute or issue.
-The Faculty & Staff Ombuds Office supports fair processes.
-The Faculty & Staff Ombuds will impartially consider the interests and concerns of all involved in a situation.
-Goals will be to help people generate options, connect with existing University resources, and help those involved to reach mutually acceptable agreements that are consistent with the mission and policies of the University.
+The Faculty & Staff Ombuds Office is impartial in all activities while supporting fair processes.
+The office does not take sides in any conflict, dispute or issue.
+Its goals are to help empower people to generate options, connect with existing University resources and help those involved to reach outcomes that are consistent with the mission and policies of the University.

 The Faculty & Staff Ombuds avoids involvement in matters where there may be a conflict of interest.
-A conflict of interest occurs when the Faculty & Staff Ombuds’ private interests, real or perceived, supersede or compete with dedication to the neutral and independent role of the Faculty & Staff Ombuds.
-When a conflict of interest exists, the Faculty & Staff Ombuds takes all steps necessary to disclose and/or avoid the conflict.
+A conflict of interest occurs when the ombuds’ private interests, real or perceived, supersede or compete with dedication to the neutral and independent role of the Faculty & Staff Ombuds.
+When a conflict of interest exists, the ombuds takes all steps necessary to disclose and/or avoid the conflict.